 I've tried high end brushes similar to this one, and I've to say that Elf performs just as well at a fraction of the price.

-My HG angled eyeliner brush is a MAC 266 I've had for over a decade (still perfect,).
+My HG angled eyeliner brush is a MAC 266 I've had for over a decade, which is still perfect.
 I use angle brushes a *lot* though, so I like to have a couple around that I don't mind gunking up with mixing mediums.
-This is not the same as a MAC 266, but for the price and quality I love it almost as much.
-First of all--it is not scratchy.
-It just isn't.
+This is not quiiite same as a MAC 266, but for the price and quality I love it almost as much.
+First of all--it is not scratchy as a 266, which some people will consider a bonus.
 Try washing it in a 2-1 shampoo if you think it is, but honestly Idk why people are saying that.
-Secondly, the firmness is ideal for brows, which is the main reason i biught it.
+Secondly, the firmness is ideal for gel lining, which is the main reason i bought it, and said firmness also makes it fairly handy for my brows (though i kind of miss the "scratchy" feel of my MAC when doing my brows, i admit).
 Thirdly, there is NO shedding--no idea why thats being said either.
 Finally, when using a mixing medium and shadow, it absolutely is flat enough for lining eyes.
 The only, minor issue I have is reshaping it post-wash.
 Mine got bent out of shape due to sloppy handling on my part, and I think it'll be easier to buy a new one than fix it. $3, who cares?

 This brush deserves twice the praise the ecotools brush gets, which is way too thick, sloppy, and one of the most useless brushes I've ever bought.